cloud-gov/product/OnboardingChecklist.md

    - [ ] Review the [18F open source policy guidance about protecting sensitive information](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information).
    - [ ] Read our [sharing secret keys](https://cloud.gov/docs/ops/secrets/#sharing-secret-keys) policy.
    - [ ] Review the [18F requirements for password management](https://handbook.18f.gov/password-requirements/).
 - [ ] If you're Cloud Ops or Business Unit: Coordinate with your onboarding buddy to go through Contingency Planning training within 10 days (and annually after that).
-This will cover the following documents, which you should also review before or after training:
+This will cover the following document, which you should also review before or after training:
    - [ ] Read the [Contingency Plan](https://docs.cloud.gov/ops/contingency-plan/).
-- Read the following documents as well.
-A lot of this simply documents our practices in a formal written way.
+- Read the following documents as well, which explain our practices in a formal written way.
 Reach out to your buddy or the team if anything is unexpected or confusing.
    - [ ] Read the [Continuous Monitoring Strategy](https://cloud.gov/docs/ops/continuous-monitoring/), particularly the [cloud.gov team responsibilities](https://cloud.gov/docs/ops/continuous-monitoring/#cloud-gov-team).
    - [ ] Read the [Configuration Management Plan](https://cloud.gov/docs/ops/configuration-management/).
    - [ ] Read the [18F Security Policies and Procedures](https://github.com/18F/compliance-docs).
 These documents explain the high-level policies and procedures we must comply with while running cloud.gov, sorted into security control "families".
 They explain that we follow GSA IT security policy, and they provide a summary of the procedures in our System Security Plan.